lmcuende/yappleya/README.md

 yappleya
 ========

-App on GoogleAppengine to advertise about variuos digital books.
+App on GoogleAppengine to advertise about various digital books.